Keonapang/RovHer/README.md

-# RovHer
-## A heritability-optimized method for functional prioritization of rare coding variants in complex traits
+# RovHer: heritability-optimized scores for the functional prioritization of rare missense variants

 <!-- PROJECT SHIELDS -->
 <!--